-Apply for an entrepreneur’s residence permit or start-up residence permit online through the Enter Finland service.
+Apply for an entrepreneur’s residence permit online through the Enter Finland service.
 After applying, you must visit the closest Finnish diplomatic mission to prove your identity, and present original copies of the application appendices.
 You must visit a Finnish diplomatic mission within three months of submitting the application online.
 The application cannot be processed until you have visited the Finnish diplomatic mission.
 You need to make an appointment in advance to visit a Finnish diplomatic mission.

 Be sure to attach all the necessary appendices to your application when you submit your application.
 This will make the processing of your application faster.